Home

 Line

 It was in Obermusbach that my great-great-great-grandfather, Christian Bauer, was born, on October 17, 1835.
-Four years before, in Hesse Darmstadt, Germany, located about 115 miles north of Obermusbach, Catherine E. Horn was born, in October of 1832.
+Three years before, in Hesse Darmstadt, Germany, located about 115 miles north of Obermusbach, Catherine E. Horn was born, in October of 1832.
 When she married Christian around 1859, she became my great-great-great-grandmother.
 Although her maiden name appears in several sources as Horn, those same sources list her parents as Michael Bauer and Christina Ebling-Bauer.
 They are also my four-times great-grandparents.
 "Bauer", by the way, is the German word that means "Farmer".

 To see a map of Germany showing these areas, click here.

-Listed on the 1870 Federal Census for Newark, Christian was working as a "hatter" (a person who makes or sells hats) while 38-year-old Catherine, who was known as Katie, was at home raising Otto (10), Anna (9), Frank (8), Edward (5), and George (3).
+Listed on the 1870 Federal Census for Newark, Christian was working as a "hatter" (a person who makes or sells hats) while 38-year-old Catherine, who was known as Katie, was at home raising Otto (10), Anna (9), Frank (8), Edwin (5), and George (3).
 Another child, Christian Bauer, Jr., was born in 1871.
 Little Christian was only two years old when he died November 18, 1873, from a disease called Variola, more commonly known as Smallpox.

--------- 1. Otto Bauer and Emma Krauss --------
+-------- 1. Otto Bauer (1861-1916) / Emma Krauss (1863-1889) --------

 In 1881, Otto met and fell in love with Emma Kraus.
 Emma was born in Newark in 1863.
 Her parents were Herman Kraus and Christina Joeck.
-On May 29, 1882, Emma gave birth to a son, named Edward Bauer.
+On May 29, 1882, Emma gave birth to a boy named Edward Bauer.
 Six months later, Otto and Emma married, on November 28, 1882.
 Little Edward died six months after the wedding, on June 5, 1883.
 A second child was born November 12, 1884.
 This was Lydia Bauer.
 A third child, Augusta (Gussie) Bauer, followed on March 25, 1885.

 They were living at 29 Boyd Street in Newark when, on July 28, 1887, Otto Bauer, Jr. was born.
 Unfortunately, he lived only 17 months before dying of convulsions just before Christmas, on December 23, 1888.
 It was right around this time that Emma contracted Tuberculosis.
 Incredibly, she became pregnant again, and on June 30, 1889, gave birth to her last child, Louise Bauer.
 Four months later, on October 20, 1889, Emma was dead.
 She was only 25 years old.
 The tragedies continued for Otto Sr. when, two months later on December 6, 1889, baby Louise died.
 Emma, Otto, Jr. and Louise are buried in Woodland Cemetery in Newark.